-EDUN 402 & 404 (Senior Teaching and Seminar at Holy Family University)
+EDEC 401 (Student Teaching at Holy Family University)

-131 credits and an overall GPA of 2.00 are required for graduation.
+131 credits, an overall GPA of 2.00, and passing an information literacy test are requirements for graduation.
 State certification requires students to have a 3.00 GPA upon graduation.
-Education majors are required to submit copies of the form PDE430 and scores of the National Teachers' Exams prior to the completion of student teaching, and participate in an exit interview prior to graduation.
+Education majors are required to submit copies of the form PDE430 and scores of the PECT upon completion of student teaching.
+They are also asked to participate in an exit interview prior to graduation.